LabEG/Serializable/README.md

 View-Models from Backend Models
 ------

-If you need to create view-model from dto or entities model you can use same model.
-Just add VM property to dto or entities model and mark this property by @jsonIgnore() decorator and this property will not be serialized to json.
+If you need to create a view-model from a DTO or entities model, you can use the same model.
+Just add a VM property to the DTO or entities model and mark this property with the @jsonIgnore() decorator, and this property will not be serialized to JSON.

 ```typescript
 import { jsonProperty, jsonIgnore, Serializable } from "ts-serializable";